-Let's not forget shooting down Xinny and Zero, SOC heroes of the Second Shivan Incursion, who were only trying to rescue their commander.
+- There is also shooting down Xinny and Zero, SOC heroes of the Second Shivan Incursion, who were only trying to rescue their commander.
 At least the UEF pilots have no idea what they are trying to do, given that they think that there were nothing of interest as far as they are concerned in the cruiser's cargo.

-Recycled IN SPACE!: Part 2 is an extended homage to the Vietnam War.
+- Recycled In Space: Part 2 is an extended homage to the Vietnam War.
 The far-larger and more powerful GTVA is forced to fight a limited and conservative war due to political divisions and murky objectives, while the much less powerful but more ideologically convinced UEF is simply trying to hold its own and ultimately push the GTVA out by costing them enough blood.
 Similarly to the Vietnam War, there is no clear-cut good guy.

 - Rooting for the Empire: The fandom has a very large contingent of GTVA supporters.
 This was, incidentally, absolutely intended by the writers, who wanted to portray a war in which there is no obvious "good" or "bad" side